Fire and rescue services

 Always keep your headlights on.

 Roads can be dangerous in winter because of ice.
-The use of winter tyres is recommended.
+Vehicles are required to have winter tyres from 1 November to 31 March.
 Check local rules.

 When driving, check cycle lanes before turning.
 Cyclists often have the right of way.